A general formula for the amplitude-frequency ratio in shaking induced Mott insulator of atomtronic transistors

 Then, state of the atomtronic transistor could be written by $\rho_{tot}^{F}(t)=U^{\dag}_{F}(t)\varrho_{tot}(t)U_{F}(t)$ which satisfies the equation of motion,

-Using the time independent Hamiltonian $H_{F}$, one can display eigenenergy and eigenstates of the system.
+Using the time-independent Hamiltonian $H_{F}$, one can display eigenenergy and eigenstates of the system.
 Therefore, the key problem in Floquet engineering is to compute the effective Hamiltonian $H_{F}$.
-A systematic approximate way to calculate the effective Hamiltonian is formally given as~\cite{Goldman,Eckardt2017},
+A systematic way to calculate the effective Hamiltonian is formally given from the perturbative expansion~\cite{Goldman,Eckardt2017},

+During actual numerical treatment, the effective Hamiltonian could be approximated by the $\mu_{cut}$th order terms, $H_{F}\approx \sum_{\mu=1}^{\mu_{cut}}H_{F}^{\mu}$, in which the first term usually takes $H_{F}^{0}=0$~\cite{Eckardt2015}.
 In this expansion, the driving energy $\omega$ is required to be large compared to the matrix elements of the Hamiltonian.
 It can be seen from the detail perturbation expansion in power of $1/\omega$,